 Dorraine was born to an old New England family.
 She often jokes that Massachusetts made her political, Maine made her practical, New Hampshire made her a free thinker, Rhode Island taught her whimsy, Connecticut taught her ethics, Vermont gave her a sweet tooth and New York taught the importance of working the best deal.
 The environment was stressed in her world from a very young age.

-Currently she is a doctoral student at Keiser University, who along with several of her own businesses, works in and around Pasco County.
+Currently she has a Doctorate in Global Business, who along with several of her own businesses, works in and around Pasco County.
 Through her charity (the Sunshine Paddle), she continues to aid her community.